what happens when you have been injured uninsured motorist?

 It’s a startling fact, but it’s true: Nearly one out of every three drivers on California roads has major insurance problems.
 Either the driver is not carrying enough insurance or is completely uninsured.

-So, what happens when you have been injured in an accident by an underinsured or uninsured motorist?
+So, what happens when you have been injured in a vehicular accident by an underinsured or uninsured motorist?

 You probably carry something called uninsured motorist coverage or underinsured motorist coverage (often abbreviated as UM or UIM in your insurance policy).
 Your insurance company is required by law to include UM/UIM coverage as part of your automobile policy, unless you specifically decline the coverage in writing (few people do so).